ryq201/MLforCreativesF24/WeeklyJournals/week6.md

 ## Week 6
 For this two week long project, I decided to go back to an idea I previously worked on a few weeks back, which was the body painter.
 I really enjoyed working on that project, and there were a number of features that I wished to include but was not able to get to.
 However, I did not want to simply build my code off of the pre-existing project, but to reimagine and reimplement the ideas I worked on.
 A one sentence summary of the project could be:

-A painting project that illustrates and captures the movement of a subject.
+"A painting project that illustrates and captures the movement of a subject."

 Something that I was unsatisfied with while working on the previous body painter was how it did not capture movement very well.
 The canvas quickly became blurred by a silhouette, and drawing with a singular finger was tedious.
 I also wanted more visual feedback that communicated movement, but did not require a specific action by the user.